slobodanantonijevic/OpenWeatherMap-SDK/README.md

 Unoficial open source SDK built for retreiving weather data from [OpenWeatherMap API](https://openweathermap.org/api)

 ## Usage and docs
+The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days.
 ### Adding to project

 #### Gradle: ####